araichev/run_woolworther/README.rst

-Run Countdowner
+Run Woolworther
 ***************
-A Python 3.9+ script to collect some product sales information from Countdown grocery store.
+A Python 3.9+ script to collect some product sales information from Woolworths grocery stores in New Zealand.

 Authors